iki-wgt/yolov7_yolov8_benchmark_on_ycb_dataset/README.md

 ```bash
 python3 main.py
 ```
-*Hint: If there are some problems, please write me an issue.*
+*Hint: If there are some problems, please write an issue.*

 ## Authors
 Samuel Hafner (@hafners)